 Navigation and entertainment functions are accessed through Audi's dual-screen MMI Touch Response system, which includes handwriting recognition technology for entering destinations or other info by writing out numbers and letters with a finger.
 It's one of the more intuitive infotainment setups on the market, although some users find that its location at the base of the center console requires a bit of a reach.

 The navigation system includes Audi Connect, which features in-car internet connectivity and industry-first Google Earth integration - complete with panoramic views and high-resolution 3D satellite and aerial imagery.

-Standard and Optional Features
+Standard and optional equipment

 All A8 models come standard with dual front, front knee, front side, rear side and full-length side curtain airbags in addition to traction and stability control systems.

-Optional safety features include active lane assist, which warns the driver when the A8 is wandering into an adjacent lane and can even gently steer the car back into the original lane.
+Available electronic safety features include active lane assist, which warns the driver when the A8 is wandering into an adjacent lane and can even gently steer the car back into the original lane.
 There's also Audi pre sense, which can detect obstacles in front of the A8 and apply the brakes to prevent a crash or mitigate its severity.
 Finally, Audi side assist alerts the driver when a vehicle is in one of the A8 rear blind spots.

 There's something for everyone in the full-size luxury sedan class that the A8 plays in.
 The Mercedes-Benz S-Class and BMW 7 Series are segment stalwarts that have been improved and refined over several decades, the Jaguar XJ presents a cutting-edge look inside and out to go with a well sorted chassis, and the Lexus LS appeals to those form whom value and luxury (not handling) are of primary concern.
 Finally, low-end models can also be cross-shopped against the Cadillac CT6.